yocompute/woit-api/README.md

-# woit
+# woit-api
-woit is a python 2.7 django backend for angular 1.x website template
+woit-api is a python 2.7 django backend for angular 1.x website template

 ## Quick setup